saucelabs/sauce-docs/docs/api-testing/environments.md

 description: "Gain a wide range of options to mix and match your test settings with our latest Environments features."
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';

 Gain a wide range of options to mix and match your test settings with our latest Environment features.

 ## What You'll Need
 * An existing API Testing Project and Test.
 For details on how to create them, see [API Testing Quickstart](/api-testing/quickstart/).